intmus/inttheory19-20/_10-intro-part-writing/a1-funds-of-part-writing.md

 Let's try to harmonize the simple melody below with one harmony per pitch.

 **To harmonize a melody in a four-part chorale style, you should:**
+- **Identify the key**
+    - Look for melodic patterns, starting pitches, and ending pitches for clues as to an implied key.
 - **Identify your phrase**
     - For the excerpt below, you have little room for decision making, but for a larger melody, try singing the phrase repeatedly and listen to your natural inclination for breaths or pauses.
     - It can also be helpful to look for spots in which the rhythm slows naturally.